jamalvh/Pantry/README.md

 </div>

 # About Us
-Pantry was created with the goal of minimizing domestic food waste and promoting sustainable cooking practices.
+We are passionate undergraduate students from the University of Michigan.
+We created Pantry with the goal of minimizing domestic food waste and promoting sustainable cooking practices.
 Our team is passionate about using technology to create practical solutions to real-world problems.
 We believe that by making it easier for people to use the ingredients they have, we can make a positive impact on the environment and save users time and money in the process.